 In January 1998, on the initiative of Diana Bracco President and CEO of the Group, the company set about building a historical archive, a project that entailed the identification, recovery, cataloguing, preservation, and optimization of all documents useful for reconstructing the past scientific research activities and history of Bracco Company, which began in 1927.
 Since then, the Bracco Historical Archive has enriched its holdings, including through the digitization of many documents.

-In 2007, the Soprintendenza Archivistica of the Lombardy Region recognised the “considerable historical interest” of the Archive, as it recontructs the path “of the Italian – and most notably Milanese – pharmaceutical industry” through the Company’s 90 years of history.
+In 2007, the Lombardy Archival Superintendence recognized the “noteworthy historical interest” of the Archive, as it reconstructs the path “of the Italian and most notably Milanese pharmaceutical industry” through the Company’s 90 years of history.

 Three libraries contribute to the Company’s goal of disseminating culture.
 In addition to the technical-scientific library, created in the 1950s as a training tool for employees, chemistry and pharmaceuticals, Bracco enshrines a corporate library and the extraordinary Salata Library, specialised in the history of the Italian Risorgimento and Irredentism and belonging to Senator Francesco Salata.